 Kenneth L. Doroshow is an experienced litigator and counselor with an extensive background in the major entertainment sectors, focusing on matters involving new media and new technologies.
-He regularly advises clients on content protection and enforcement strategies and provides general counseling and representation in a broad variety of commercial, regulatory and intellectual property disputes, especially those involving digital and online entertainment.
-Mr. Doroshow has been a trusted advisor to in-house lawyers and other executives of dozens of entertainment businesses, including some of the largest businesses in their respective industry sectors.
+He regularly advises clients on content protection and enforcement strategies and handles a broad variety of commercial, regulatory and intellectual property disputes, especially those involving digital and online entertainment.
+Mr. Doroshow is recognized as a leading media and entertainment lawyer by Chambers USA, Legal500, and Super Lawyers, and as an “IP Star” by Managing Intellectual Property magazine.
 In 2016, he was recognized in Variety’s "Legal Impact Report," a listing of the top lawyers in the entertainment industry.
+He is described in Chambers USA as "a fantastic litigator" and "an excellent writer" who "really takes the time to understand our business and risk tolerance.”

 Before joining the ESA and RIAA, Mr. Doroshow spent several years at the United States Department of Justice as a criminal prosecutor in the Computer Crime and Intellectual Property Section and civil trial attorney focused on intellectual property, computer crime, constitutional and administrative law, and international arbitration matters.
 While at the Department of Justice, Mr. Doroshow served as lead counsel in several noteworthy cases, including the successful defense against the first investment treaty arbitration claim ever filed against the United States.